-Now we'll do the transistors.
+Now we'll do the JFET transistor.
 If the legs are not already bent into 0.1" spacing, use your needle-nose pliers to bend the outer two legs as shown.

-Since these are just used as buffers and don't need to be selected for gain, sockets are not necessary.
+Since this is just used as a simple gain recovery stage, the JFET doesn't need to be audited for any particular characteristics, so sockets are not necessary.
 You can just solder them directly to the board.